LexLadiesCode/LexLadiesCode.github.io/_includes/about.markdown

 ## About

-All-ladies coding club based in Lexington, Kentucky.
+We are an all-ladies coding club based in Lexington, Kentucky.